The Moesgaard Museum near Aarhus in Denmark is one of Scandinavia’s best with prehistory (Bronze / Iron / Vikings Ages) and anthropology exhibitions.

 Transportation to the Moesgaard MuseumThe Moesgaard Museum, Moesgård Allé 15, 8270 Højberg, Denmark, is around a kilometer south of the city limits of Aarhus.
 It is easily reached by bus, bicycle or car with plenty of free parking.

-The Moesgaard Museum is in Moesgård Allé – like Aarhus changing the city name from Århus, the Moesgaard Museum prefer the more modern and internet-friendly spelling with a double aa, which in the Danish alphabet is still a single letter and the final one of 29.
+The Moesgaard Museum is in Moesgård Allé – like Aarhus changing the city name from Århus, the Moesgaard Museum prefers the more modern and internet-friendly spelling with a double aa, which in the Danish alphabet is still a single letter and the final one of 29.

 City bus 18 leaves Park Allé for the Moesgaard Museum up to four times per hour on weekdays and at least twice per hour on weekends.
 The journey takes just less than half an hour with the museum the final stop.
 Bus tickets are DKK20 for adults and DKK10 for children; up to two children may travel for free with an adult.
 Payment on the bus is in cash only.